New Mexico Muslim killings: Killings

+Perpetrator

-On August 9, 2022, the Albuquerque Police Department announced that a "primary suspect" had been detained, later that day announcing the arrest of a 51-year-old Afghan American named Muhammad Atif Syed, a well-known member of the local Muslim community.
-He was formally charged with the killings of Aftab Hussein and Muhammad Afzaal Hussian on August 10, and will be investigated for possible involvement in the killings of Mohammad Ahmadi and Naeem Hussain.
+On August 9, 2022, the Albuquerque Police Department announced that a "primary suspect" had been detained, later that day announcing the arrest of a 51-year-old Afghan American man named Muhammad Atif Syed, a well-known member of the local Muslim community.
+He was formally charged with the killings of Aftab Hussein and Muhammad Afzaal Hussian on August 10, and was charged with the killing of Naeem Hussain on August 19, and will be investigated for possible involvement in the killings of Mohammad Ahmadi.
 The police said in a statement that there was evidence that Syed knew the victims to some extent, and that the killings may have been motivated by "inter-personal conflict" as well as sectarian hate.
 Syed denied involvement in the killings.

 Syed was working as a cook when he and his family fled Afghanistan in 2012 for Pakistan, where they lived until being admitted to the US as refugees in 2016.
 Although Syed claimed to have fought the Taliban as part of an elite Afghan National Army unit, his US government profile listed no military experience and an expert described his claim as "fishy".
 Beginning the year after he immigrated to the US, Syed was arrested for domestic violence three times, and one of his sons claimed Syed beat him and his mother repeatedly.
 All three cases were dismissed: the first two when Syed's alleged victims refused to press charges, and the third after he completed a pretrial intervention program.
 Syed was also arrested for failing to pull over for police; that charge, too, was dismissed.

+In March 2024, Syed was convicted of the first-degree murder of Aftab Hussein.
+In New Mexico, a conviction of first-degree murder carries minimum sentence of 30 years to life, but, as of January 2025, the sentencing date has not been set.
+On September 3, 2024, Syed pleaded no contest to charges of second-degree murder for killing Muhammad and Naeem Hussain.
+Under the terms of his plea bargain, he will serve 30 years in prison for both charges, concurrent with any sentence he receives for first-degree murder conviction.
+On November 8, he was sentenced to life in prison with the possibility of parole after 30 years.